 Anxiety Will Never Let You Have a Good Time Alone

-Nevermind, I’ll Keep it to Myself
+Nevermind, I’ll Keep It to Myself

-Instead of urging someone to “be happy,” you should listen to them, comprehend what they are going through, assess their situation, and then recommend professional aid.
+Instead of urging someone to “be happy,” you should listen to them, comprehend what they are going through, assess their situation, and recommend professional aid.

-I am Strong Enough to Deal with it
+I am Strong Enough to Deal with it.

-One of the reasons people with anxiety choose to suffer in silence rather than share their thoughts and seek assistance and support is that these individuals believe that if they seek help, they will appear weak, be criticized, and have their image ruined, so they rather try to manage their problems on their own.
+One of the reasons people with anxiety choose to suffer in silence rather than share their thoughts and seek assistance and support is that these individuals believe that if they seek help, they will appear weak, be criticized, and have their image ruined, so they instead try to manage their problems on their own.

 Stop Judging with Half Knowledge!!

 The problem with anxiety is that most individuals are ignorant of it.
 Some people appear to believe that anxiety is only an excuse to avoid doing things, while others confuse it with tension.